-What drew you to the Forty Acres Scholars Program (FASP)?
+What drew you to the Forty Acres Scholars Program?

 The Forty Acres Scholars Program is unlike any other opportunity I discovered during my college application process.
 This incredible program offers you a tightknit community of driven and successful students, connections to an enormous alumni network, adventures abroad, and financial aid that will make your bank account smile.
 Like a typical business major, my initial draw to the Forty Acres Scholars Program was the money.
 However, I soon learned this program is about so much more than just a scholarship.
 Any school could offer me money.
 However, the Forty Acres offered unique benefits that made saying yes to UT the obvious choice.
 I was originally skeptical of attending a college so close to home, yet with the Forty Acres Scholars Program my college campus extends worldwide.
-This program connects me to opportunities across the globe, whether it’s studying abroad in Buenos Aires, a service program in Kenya, or an internship for a Texas Exes member in Moscow.
+I was also skeptical of attending a college with 50,000 students.
+Once again, the Forty Acres Scholars Program condenses the massive student population into 70 of the most well-connected people in a close-knit community.
+This program connects me to opportunities across the campus and the globe, whether it’s studying abroad in Buenos Aires, connecting me with an alumnus in an industry I hope to explore, or to a Texas Exes event in Hong Kong.
 There is not another scholarship program that will invest in you more than the Forty Acres Scholarship does.
 I was drawn to the Forty Acres Scholars Program because it will help me to carry out the university’s motto of changing the world.

 What makes your scholar cohort unique?

 We have dubbed ourselves the “tiny but mighty” cohort.
-With only 14 scholars, we were able to form strong bonds almost instantly.
+With only 13 scholars, we were able to form strong bonds almost instantly.
 Our personalities and interests are vastly unique from one another, yet we mesh together perfectly.
 I know this is cheesy to say, but we are family.
 Yessmeen and I are the “moms” of the group, and we are always prepared to remind our kiddos to lather up on sunscreen and bug-spray.
-If our strange familial ties are ever called into question we say we are all cousins.
-I could not be prouder to be “related” to my fellow freshmen scholars.
+Yessmeen and I knew the group so well that we were able to create an entire Kahoot game about our fellow scholars to play at a virtual COVID-19 Zoom party together.
+If our strange familial ties are ever called into question, we say we are all cousins.
+Over the past three years, going on four, it has been wonderful to watch my fellow family members grow into the exceptional people they are now.
+I think that is a testament to Texas Exes’s ability to find potential in young high school seniors, then invest in them during them during their college years.
+I could not be prouder to be “related” to my fellow senior scholars.
 It is an honor to be a part of this cohort.

 Favorite FASP Memory

-My favorite FASP memory was on our freshmen retreat this summer.
-The entire cohort squeezed into the hotel room Yessmeen and I were sharing.
-Because the hotel was super bougie, the TV could connect to YouTube.
-We were all pulling up our favorite YouTube videos (mine is CeeLo Green’s exploding phone) and then Sabrina pulls up the video she loves most.
+My favorite FASP memory was on our freshmen retreat, and I am certain that no other FASP memory will be quite as iconic, memorable, and bonding.
+The entire cohort squeezed into the hotel room Yessmeen and I were sharing at the retreat.
+We were all pulling up our favorite YouTube videos on the TV (mine is every Ted Talk about Psychology) and then Sabrina pulls up the video she loves most.
 It was an incredibly unexpected selection.
-This poised, intelligent woman showed us a video of a man swallowing a record setting amount of hotdog weenies without chewing.
-He was downing wieners like you pop pills.
+This poised, intelligent woman we had really only known for a few days at this point showed us a video of a man swallowing a record setting amount of hotdog weenies without chewing.
+We were shocked.
 She had half of us on the verge of vomiting and half of us laughing our heads off.
+The ice was officially broken for our cohort, and we can all trace back the origin of our cohort’s friendship to this video.
+Sabrina is embarrassed about it to this day even though we all praise her for the iconic memory.
 It was a moment (and video) I will never forget.